Tzxtoiny/Tzxtoiny.github.io/_pages/about.md

 - **Ph.D.** in intelligent robotics, Southern University of Science and Technology (Expected 2026)
   <!-- - Thesis/Dissertation: [Title] -->
   - Advisor: [Prof. Chenglong Fu]
-- **B.S.** in mechanical enginerring, Chongqing University (2017 - 2021)
+- **B.S.** in mechanical engineering, Chongqing University (2017 - 2021)
   <!-- - Thesis/Dissertation: [Title] -->
   - Advisor: [Prof. Chenglong Fu]

 ## About Me

-I am passionate about advancing the field of artificial intelligence through innovative research and practical applications.
-My work focuses on developing novel machine learning algorithms and applying them to solve real-world problems.
+I am passionate about advancing the field of legged locomotion and human augmentation through innovative research and practical applications.
+My work focuses on developing reinforcement learning algorithms for robotic systems and wearable devices to enhance human capabilities.

 ## Contact

 Feel free to reach out via email or connect through the social media links below.
-I'm always open to discussing research collaborations, opportunities, or interesting problems in AI/ML.
+I'm always open to discussing research collaborations, opportunities, or interesting problems in robotics and human augmentation.